nocomplexity/SecurityArchitecture/05-introduction.rst

 wheel when it comes down to creating architectures and designs for security and privacy solutions.

-The reference architecture is not just another security book.
+This reference architecture is not just another security book.
 Since libraries and book stores are filled with decent books on security and privacy we wanted to create a book that is all about reuse.
 There are two main pillars that drive this publication:

--  Enabling reuse for companies of all sizes worldwide in order to design security and privacy solutions
+-  Enabling reuse for companies of all sizes worldwide in order to design security and privacy solutions.
 -  Creating an open reference architecture that enables collaboration and improvement in an easy way.

-This reference architecture aims to enable you to create better and faster security and privacy solutions by reusing the content provided in this eBook.
-And to encourage collaboration on this eBook / reference architecture we created this reference architecture under an open license.
+This reference architecture aims to enable you to create better and faster security and privacy solutions by reusing the content provided in this publication.
+And to encourage collaboration on this publication we created this reference architecture under an open license.
 We have chosen to use the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.
 We know you like credit if you contribute to a publication.
 If you contribute